daattali/beautiful-jekyll/_drafts/book-review-of-minimalist-moms-living-and-parenting-with-simplicity.md

 >
 > **Readers of motivational books and minimalist books like _When Less Becomes More_, _Make Space_, or _Cozy Minimalist Home_ will love _Minimalist Moms _**

-And I had the privilege to interview [Diane Boden](https://www.instagram.com/diane_boden/) recently, too!
+##### I had the privilege to interview [Diane Boden](https://www.instagram.com/diane_boden/) recently, too!
 In this video, we chat about 3 important tips for minimalist moms just starting out.
 Listen to the video below to learn about these tips.

 ***